-The Augerpoint Traverse is a challenging alpine and subalpine experience.
-The rugged mountain terrain includes: steep slopes, logs, blowdowns, roots, mud, deep sand, talus, boulders, scree, creeks, tarns, frost, ice, seasonal snow, There are man-made wooden structures such as bridges and boardwalks in the Paradise Meadows area.
+The Augerpoint Traverse is a challenging alpine backpacking experience.
+The rugged mountain terrain includes: steep slopes, logs, blowdowns, roots, mud, deep sand, talus, boulders, scree, creeks, tarns, frost, ice, and seasonal snow.

-Wilderness navigation skills and tools (topographical map, compass, GPS, brain) are essential to safely complete the Augerpoint Traverse.
+Wilderness navigation skills and tools (topographical map, analogue compass, GPS) are essential to safely complete the traverse.
 Trails are marked near the trailheads, but they eventually disappear.
 You must be able to find the route.

 BC Parks publishes an updated trail conditions report May through October.